-The leases range from 14 km northeast of Yellowknife, in the case of NT-3196 (NITE) and 112 km east in the case of N-3192 (THOR).
+The leases range from 14 km northeast of Yellowknife, in the case of NT-3196 (NITE) and 112 km east in the case of N-3192 (ECHO {formerly known at THOR}).
 Yellowknife is, therefore, the closest supply and logistics center.

 The purpose of the exploration work is to estimate lithium resources in the pegmatite dykes that are known to occur on the leases.
 If successful, EREX will then proceed to study the feasibility for extracting the lithium minerals, predominantly spodumene, from the pegmatite rock, as well as, building a mine for that purpose.
 Production of a spodumene concentrate can be done using conventional mineral processing technology.
-The tailings and mine waste generated from mining of the pegmatites and surrounding Burwash Formation metasedimentary rocks are believed to be relatively benign in terms of toxicity or acid generating capability.
+The tailings and mine waste generated from mining of the pegmatites and surrounding Burwash Formation metasedimentary rocks are believed to be relatively benign in terms of toxicity or potential acid generation.

-EREX is applying to the Mackenzie Valley Land and Water Board for a Type A Land Use Permit ("LUP") and Type B Water Licence ("WL") for the following activities:
+EREX has received a Type A Land Use Permit (MV2022C021) from the Mackenzie Valley Land and Water Board for a Type A Land Use Permit ("LUP") and Type B Water Licences ("WL") for Territorial (MV2022L8-0008) and Federal Lands (MV2022L8-0009) for the following activities:

 - 1. Mineral exploration including diamond core and reverse circulation (RC) drilling, saw-cut channel sampling, and trenching; - 2.
-Use of water for drilling and camp consumption, less than 300 cubic metres/day. - 3.
-Use of equipment, vehicles, and machines; - 4.
-Use and storage of fuel; - 5.
-Use of helicopters and float-equipped fixed-wing aircraft during summer operations; - Construction, operation, and maintenance of a temporary camp and potential satellite camps, and; - 7.
+Use of water for winter roads, drill pads, and drilling on Territorial land and camp consumption on Federal land, with total consumption from all lands less than 300 cubic metres/day.

+- 3. Use of equipment, vehicles, and machines; - 4.
+Use and storage of fuel on territorial land; - 5.
+Use of helicopters and float-equipped fixed-wing aircraft during summer operations; - 6.
+Construction, operation, and maintenance of a temporary camp on federal land and potential satellite camps on territorial land, and; - 7.
 Opening and maintenance of existing winter access road (Thompson-Lundmark road) - 8.
-Establishing and maintaining over the course of the winter program temporary access roads. - Engagement with all affected parties to inform them of EREX's plans in a timely manner so that they will be able to fully consider the project and provide their consent to the proposed activities if they are acceptable.
+Establishing and maintaining over the course of winter programs temporary access roads. - 9.
+Engagement with all affected parties to inform them of EREX's plans in a timely manner so that they will be able to fully consider the project and provide their consent to the proposed activities if they are acceptable.